-As an official you have three responsibilities: keep the game safe, keep the game fair and to act in a professional manner.
+As an official you have three responsibilities: keep the game safe, keep the game fair, and to act in a professional manner.
 The difficult part comes when you make a necessary and appropriate safety or fairness call and one sideline rants and raves.
 Maintaining your cool when the crowd is booing, players are grumbling and coaches are complaining is not easy.
 Knowing the rules, being in the right spot, looking professional are all well and good, but what you need in these situations are solid game management skills.
-Here are ten tips to help you to better manage a game: Be professional, in the right spot, focused, quiet, open, calm, brief, quick, humble and in control.
+Here are ten tips to help you to better manage a game: Be professional, in the right spot, focused, calm, brief, open, quick, humble, ready to meet the moment, and in control.

 The first thing you need to realize is that officials manage the game; they do not control it.
 We react to what happens.
 If we are lucky, we react before something bad happens.
 More often, we react after an incident occurs.
 To manage a game effectively, you need to manage people: players, coaches, table personnel and sometime even spectators.

 We have a number of tools in our toolbox.
 The most obvious being your whistle and flag.
 Less obvious but much more important are your communication skills.
 The better you can communicate what you want coaches, players, and game personnel to do, the more likely they are to do it.

 Your interactions with players, coaches and table personnel begin well before you arrive on the field.

 - Have you been reviewing the rule book?
 Talking with mentors about game situations?
 Watching film?

 - Did you send an email to the home team’s coach and your crew confirming the game site and time?